Elaeocarpus dentatus: Food

-Elaeocarpus dentatus's fruit are in fact a good thing to eat as they contain some fatty acids which may be protective against Cardiovascular disease.
+E. dentatus's fruit are in fact nutritious as they contain some fatty acids which may be protective against Cardiovascular disease.

 Dye and other uses

-The bark produces a brown dye which, when dipped in a ferrugineous swamp (one containing Iron), turns it into a bright and durable black colour.
+The bark produces a brown dye which, when dipped in a ferruginous swamp (one containing iron), turns it into a bright and durable black colour.
+The dye had many traditional uses, including as an ink for tā moko and for dyeing harakeke for weaving.

 Young seedlings were tied with a knot and left to grow into the shape of a walking stick.
 They were then cut and used as such.
-The bark was used to make bags which served various purposes, such as for the preparation of Raupō pollen bread.
+The bark was used to make bags which served various purposes, such as for the preparation of raupō pollen bread.

+Timber from the tree traditionally had a variety of uses, including for palisades, tools, spears.
+Early European settlers used the timber for bridge construction, furniture-making, and to construct houses and boats.

 Cultivation

 E. dentatus prefers a rich, moist soil in partial shade.
 To grow, press the seed well in and cover with 5mm of soil.
 It takes around 6 months to germinate and fresh fruit can be used.